waleedsf/-finding_donors_udacity/README.md

-### This is project two from my machine learning with tensorflow - nanodegree
+### This is project one from my machine learning with tensorflow - nanodegree

 ## Project Overview